Cooler than Me: Music video

 In the music video, Posner starts out at a concert singing some of his songs before an enthusiastic audience.
 After the show he goes driving with his friends, who then drop him off at the Roosevelt Hotel on Los Angeles' Hollywood Blvd.
-After a short ride in an elevator, Posner enters a hotel suite, where he finds a party in freeze frame.
+After a short elevator ride, Posner enters a hotel suite, where he finds a party in freeze frame.
 As soon as Posner dons a pair of sunglasses, the party comes to life.

 Throughout the course of the video, Posner tries on different styles of sunglasses including Oakley Razorblades, Holbrooks, Jupiters, Frogskins, and 3D glasses.
 While he is trying each pair on, it evokes a different perception of the party currently going on in the hotel room.
 In the end, he is seen leaving the hotel that morning with his old sunglasses back on.

-The video, directed by Jason Beattie, features cameos by Louie Vito, The Dingo, Chanel West Coast (Chelsea Dudley), and Christopher Pfaff from Rob Dyrdek's Fantasy Factory.
+The video, directed by Jason Beattie, features cameos by Louie Vito, Christopher Pfaff, and others.

 The music video premiered in early April 2010 and uploaded on May 26, 2010, on Vevo online.
 It premiered on television in the UK on September 28, 2010.